PANCE Blueprint EENT (7%)

 A left maxillary sinusitis (dark arrow) and facial/orbital cellulitis (empty arrow)

-If orbital cellulitis/abscess is seen on CT requires an ophthalmology evaluation
+If orbital cellulitis/abscess is seen on CT, it requires an ophthalmology evaluation

 • Hospitalization and IV broad-spectrum antibiotics